Part ofWhat Is Claude Code? The Complete Guide

 | 139 | 128 + 11 = SIGSEGV | Segmentation fault — a native crash or corrupt binary |

 A plain code 1 points at configuration and state, which the steps above fix.
 A 137 means the process ran out of memory and was killed, so you close other apps or raise the container's memory limit.
 A 139 is a segfault, usually a corrupted binary — reinstall from scratch.
-Same crash-message family, three different jobs.
+Claude Code process exited with code 1 and its 137 and 139 cousins are the same crash-message family, three different jobs.

 Windows: when Git Bash paths break Claude Code

-On Windows, one cause of this crash is specific enough to deserve its own section.
+On Windows, one cause of Claude Code process exited with code 1 is specific enough to deserve its own section.
 Claude Code shells out to Git Bash, and if it can't find bash.exe — because Git isn't installed, sits in a non-default folder, or the path contains spaces — it can throw a Node EEXIST or pathing error while creating its config folder and exit 1.
 The fix is to set the CLAUDE_CODE_GIT_BASH_PATH environment variable to the full path of your bash, for example C:\Program Files\Git\bin\bash.exe, then restart the terminal.

 Two Windows footnotes from experience: Git must be on your PATH at all — removing it during a disk cleanup breaks Claude Code instantly — and paths containing spaces trip up config-folder creation.
 If your failure looks more like a network wall than a crash, our guide to the can't reach Claude error covers connectivity triage, and for a server-side fault that reaches Anthropic's API see Claude Code API error 500.